RAP for Statistics

 git push -f origin --all

-• You may be prompted for either your windows or git credentials at this stage.
+• You may be prompted for either your Windows or Git credentials at this stage.

-• If prompted for your windows credentials, enter the username and password combination you use to log into your DfE device.
+• If prompted for your Windows credentials, enter the username and password combination you use to log into your DfE device.

-• If prompted for your git credentials, visit your online repository, click on the blue “clone” box, and click “generate git credentials”.
+• If prompted for your Git credentials, visit your online repository, click on the blue “clone” box, and click “generate Git credentials”.
 This will generate a username and password for you to enter.

 1. Visit your repository online, and check that all the files have uploaded.
 Other members of your team will now be able to work from your code.